Customers can be a fickle bunch, but there is no better indicator of a successful business than measuring the number of repeat customers.

 Changing one’s whole approach to work, to each other, and to our customers, in large organisations, with lots of people, whilst delivering complex products and services is hard.
 Really hard.
 It requires skills that often take years to learn.
 It requires upgrading systems, organisational structures and processes, and navigating a sea of internal politics, naysayers, and doubters.
 Organisational change takes years and then results in a robust system that can adapt and change itself continuously without any more change programs in a never-ending cycle of experiment, learn, adapt.

 The AWA Community offers many of these learnings for free.
-We have created 100s of videos through our meetups, publish blog posts every week on the latest challenges and solutions, and we run events every month in different locations.
+We have created 100s of videos through our meetups, publish blog posts every week on the latest challenges and solutions, and run events every month in different locations and online.

-Our mission is to bring about a tipping point where the ease of transformation allows more organisations make the shift to thriving in the face of unpredictability, ambiguity, and ever increasing complexity before they reach crisis point.
+Our mission is to bring about a tipping point where the ease of transformation allows more organisations to make the shift to thriving in the face of unpredictability, ambiguity, and ever-increasing complexity before they reach a crisis point.

 My recommended first step is to learn some professional coaching techniques.
-We have a great class that although is called Team Coaching, is perfect for managers who are looking to upskill, especially if they want to help changing their organisation to be better prepared for complexity.
+We have a great Agile Team Coach class, which is perfect for managers who are looking to upskill, especially if they want to help change their organisation to be better prepared for complexity.